Kristina01111000/Drws_site/README.md

 	- in peepso logo height has to be in px, not %
 	- non-members cannot get access to courses, can view the headings
 		- fixed it in learndash settings, still can't figure out peepso setting
-	- pages allowed to nonmembers:
-		- all of them
 	- **make sure to use peepso login and log out, not pmp login and logout**
 	- .customclass is the class name to add a border around a group
 	- capitalize the element names everywhere